aws-samples/lambda-with-compression/README.md

 ## Saving on data transfer costs

 It is common for cloud solutions residing in a VPC to invoke Lambda functions.
 For example an EKS-based control plane needs to invoke a series of Lambda functions.
 This is usually achieved through either NAT Gateway or VPC Endpoint.
-VPC Endpoint, in this scenario, will commonly be less expensive - see [NAT Gateway pricing](https://aws.amazon.com/vpc/pricing/) and [VPC Endpoint pricing](https://aws.amazon.com/privatelink/pricing/).
+In this scenario, VPC Endpoint will commonly be less expensive - see [NAT Gateway pricing](https://aws.amazon.com/vpc/pricing/) and [VPC Endpoint pricing](https://aws.amazon.com/privatelink/pricing/).

-Both NAT Gateway and VPC Endpoint are priced per GB of data processed, so reducing the volume of data by compressing it will also reduce the cost.
+Both NAT Gateway and VPC Endpoint are priced per GB of data processed, so reducing the volume of data by compressing it also reduces the data transfer cost.
 On the other side, compressing/decompressing data is a CPU-intensive activity, which will increase function invocation duration, and as a result Lambda cost.
-Below performance results illustrate a series of tests ran to estimate the impact of data compression of Lambda function invocation duration, Lambda function invocation cost, and data transfer costs with both NAT Gateway and VPC Endpoint.
+Below results illustrate a series of tests ran to estimate the impact of data compression of Lambda function invocation duration, Lambda function invocation cost, and data transfer costs delta with both NAT Gateway and VPC Endpoint.

-> Below calculations were performed with a series of assumptions and randomly generated JSON data.
+> Below tests were performed with a series of assumptions and randomly generated JSON data.
 You should always perform your own performance/cost estimates with representative payloads.
 Different payloads will have different compression ratios.
 Payloads with low compression ratios might not benefit from this technique.

 ## Assumptions

-* Lambda cost (GB-s, ARM) - $0.000013 [(pricing)](https://aws.amazon.com/lambda/pricing/)
+* Lambda cost (GB-s, ARM/Graviton2) - $0.000013 [(pricing)](https://aws.amazon.com/lambda/pricing/)
 * NAT Gateway cost (per GB) - $0.045 [(pricing)](https://aws.amazon.com/vpc/pricing/)
 * VPC Endpoint cost (per GB) - $0.010 [(pricing)](https://aws.amazon.com/privatelink/pricing/).
-* Test with different payload sizes - randomly generated JSON - 10KB, 100KB, 1MB, 5MB
+* Tested with different randomly generated JSON payload sizes - 10KB, 100KB, 1MB, 5MB
-* Test with different function memory configurations - 512MB, 1GB, 2GB
+* Tested with different function memory configurations - 512MB, 1GB, 2GB (more allocated memory results in more allocated CPU capacity [(docs)(https://docs.aws.amazon.com/lambda/latest/dg/configuration-memory.html)]).
 * Estimate cost deltas for processing 1,000,000 requests
 * Use gzip for data compression

 ## Testing results

-Mean compression ratio ~30%
+### Added duration - invocation duration delta (ms) (compressed vs uncompressed)

-### Invocation duration delta (ms) (compressed vs uncompressed)
+Compressing data is a CPU intensive activity, and as such it adds function invocation duration.
+The following chart illustrates the measured number of milliseconds added when compressing JSON objects of various sizes with various memory allocations.
+E.g. compressing a 1MB JSON object took on average 124ms when function was configured with 1GB of allocated memory.

 |       | 512MB | 1GB | 2GB |
 | ----- | ----: | --: | --: |